Welcome to our Year 1 Class Page

 Ar5 3D Form Explore sculpture with a range of malleable media e.g. clay.

 Ar13 3D Form Manipulate clay in a variety of ways e.g. rolling, kneading and shaping.

-Mu1 Use their voices in different ways.
+Mu1 Use their voices confidently in different ways.

-Mu6 Respond appropriately to musical instruction.
+Mu6 Respond appropriately to musical instructions.

 Mu7 Respond verbally and physically to different musical moods.

 Mu8 Create and choose sounds in response to given starting points.